tillbe/cogsci-interdisciplinarity-jsd/README.md

-# cogsci-interdisciplinarity-jsd
+# Readme
 Supplementary Material for Bergmann et al (accepted)

-This webpage functions as supplementary material for Bergmann et al. (accepted).
-In our paper, we measured the interdisciplinarity between pairwise collaborations of authors in 425 journals, and subsequently ranked and compared *Cognitive Science* to these other journals.
+This Shiny app functions as supplementary material for Bergmann et al. (accepted).
+In our paper, we measured the interdisciplinarity between pairwise collaborations of authors in 425 journals, and subsequently ranked and compared the journal *Cognitive Science* to these other journals.
 For more details on the methodology, please see the paper and Bhat et al. (accepted).

-* **JSD examples**: This tab shows three different shared publication histories and their respective JSD (Fig. 1 in the paper).
-The distributions visualize a low, middle and high JSD measure respectively.

-* **JSD distributions** visualizes both all raw JSD measures from all pairwise collaborations in our analysis, as well as the aggregated data for each journal.
-The interactive plot allow you to select different groups and journals for comparison.

-* **Journal ranking** portrays the complete ranking of all journals and their aggregate JSD.
-Again, it is possible to select different journals for comparison, as well as search for specific journals.

-* **CogSci Author Network** visualizes each pairwise collaboration within the journal *Cognitive Science* in a social network graph.
-The interactive network allows you to select specific authors and analyze their collaborations and JSd measures.

-* * *
+Currently, an interactive version of the Shiny app is hosted on http://shiny.tillbergmann.com/apps/cogsci/.
+If you want to run the app yourself, clone the repository and run it in R with `runApp()`.
+You might have to install some additional packages and look up exactly how to run.
+Feel free to contact me if you have any questions.

+The data is in several files:

+* `raw_data2.csv`: All JSD measures for each journal.
+* `avg_data2.csv`: JSD measures averaged across journals.
+* `edges.csv`: The edge data for the *CogSci* author plot.
+* `nodes.csv`: The node data for the *CogSci* author plot.

+The Shiny app consists of `server.R` and `ui.R`, as usual.

 #### References